-Pearl Daniels is a member of the Whitefish Lake First Nation #128.
-She was raised in Regina, Saskatchewan.
-She has always been passionate about serving her community, and thanks her mother Eliza for being a role model in this regard.
+Pearl Daniels is a proud member of the Whitefish Lake First Nation #128, and was raised in Regina, Saskatchewan.
+From a young age, Pearl has been passionate about serving her community, and credits her mother Eliza for being a role model in this regard.

 COMMUNITY RELATIONS DIRECTOR